COVID-19 Response and Updates

 Closed to the public at this time.
 If you’re interested in making an appointment for your pet once we reopen, please email firstname.lastname@example.org and we will contact you once we start booking public appointments again.

 We have implemented increased sanitation protocols, which include disinfecting commonly touched surfaces every two hours throughout our campus.
-In addition, we are bathing each new dog who comes into our Adoption Center.
 Signage has been put up directing visitors to handwashing stations around our campus.
+Our staff is working in rotating teams to reduce the number of people they come into contact with and we are practicing social distancing guidelines.

 Animals and COVID-19